How do vision-eyesight and color perception develop?

 How Does Sight Happen?

-The receivers situated here comprehend the detected picture.
-Through the optic nerves, the perceived picture is conveyed to the visual center of the brain.
-The brain interprets the inverted picture as being upright.
-In this manner, vision occurs.
+Receivers at this location detect the detected image.
+Optic nerves transmit the perceived image to the visual cortex of the brain.
+The brain perceives the inverted image as upright.
+In this way, vision occurs.

-To prevent vision loss, you should not watch television from a close distance for an extended period of time, read without holding the book too close, and avoid staring directly into bright light.
-Thus, you can safeguard the health of your eyes.
+To prevent vision loss, you should not watch television at close range for a long time, read a book without holding the book very close, and avoid looking directly at bright light.
+Thus, you can protect your eye health.

 How does the human eye see colors?